arik-so/SwiftLightning/Documentation/README.md

 ### Channel Management

-Once a connection is established, you may want yourself opening a channel.
+Once a connection is established, you may want to open a channel for yourself.
 That is done using the [ChannelManager](https://docs.rs/lightning/0.0.11/lightning/ln/channelmanager/index.html) struct, but there is a lot more involved in instantiating one that we will go over in a [dedicated section](ChannelManager.md).